 We’ve got some ideas for you:

-1. Invest Like a Tycoon (Even If You’re Not Rich)
+4. Buy a Company (Even If You’re Not a Tycoon)

 Take a look at the Forbes Richest People list, and you’ll notice almost all the billionaires have one thing in common — they own another company.